 Recent Publications and Presentations

-Julie Stanton, forthcoming, “Accessing Marketing Channels in Emerging Markets: The Case of Small-scale Cooperatives in Central Mexico,” International Journal of Business and Emerging Markets, 4(1), 28-48 (accepted 2009).
+Julie Stanton, 2012, “Accessing Marketing Channels in Emerging Markets: The Case of Small-scale Cooperatives in Central Mexico,” International Journal of Business and Emerging Markets, 4(1), 28-48 (accepted 2009).

 Deirdre Guion and Julie Stanton, 2009, “Are parents vulnerable, susceptible or savvy to advertising strategy?
 An analysis of emotion-based appeals in food ads,” pp. 262-263 in Elizabeth Moore, Janis K. Pappalardo and William L. Wilkie, eds.
 Contributions, Controversies and Continuing Challenges in the Worlds of Consumer Protection and Competition, Marketing & Public Policy Conference Proceedings, vol. 19, Washington DC, May 28-30 (extended abstract).